 Question: I am considering a loft conversion but my neighbour has requested my contractor takes out non-negligence insurance as a condition to the agreement / award… what does this mean ?

-Non-negligent damage occurs when damage or loss has been caused to a third party, namely, an adjoining owner.
+Non-negligent damage occurs when damage or loss has been caused to a third party, namely, an adjoining owner/occupier.
 Usually a Contractor’s (builder’s) insurance will cover such damage unless no breach of contract or negligence has been exercised by the Contractor.

 A request of such insurance would therefore require you the Employer, and the Contractor (in the instance of a joint names policy) to take out an insurance policy to this effect.

-Further, if this is indeed a party wall matter such insurance would be irrelevant to your neighbours since they have both the right to seek security for expenses if they are concerned, and the right to that security, as compensation, should any damage occur to their property.
+Further, if this is indeed a party wall matter such insurance may be irrelevant to your neighbours since they have both the right to seek security for expenses if they are concerned, and the right to that security, as compensation, should any damage occur to their property.

 The insurance, if valid, will enable monies to be ascertained should damage occur.
-The acquisition of an insurance policy should be discussed with the insurance provider to ensure claims can be achieved under the proposed scope of works.
+The acquisition of an insurance policy should be discussed with the insurance provider to ensure claims can be achieved under the proposed schedule of works.